Let Me Think! A Long Chain-of-Thought Can Be Worth Exponentially Many Short Ones: Introduction

 Second, in order to obtain a more fine-grained picture of the landscape and understand the performance of chains of thought with greater than constant length, we abstract transformer computation on graph reasoning tasks with a ``Vertex Query Model'' of computation.
 This model of computation is inspired by known limitations of transformers for multi-hop reasoning \cite{sanford2024transformers}.
 The Vertex Query Model has the benefit that it is tractable to analyze.
 Thus, we use it to guide the construction of challenging distributions of ``two-path'' graphs and ``bridge'' graphs, for which we give evidence that there is an exponential gap between the performance of sequential and parallel scaling; see \cref{sec:vertex-query}.

 \paragraph{Experimental validation and exploration} In \cref{sec:experiments}, we empirically validate the challenging distributions of ``two-path'' and ``bridge'' graphs motivated by our Vertex Query Model.
-We use these tasks to test both transformer-based language models trained to solve graph connectivity, as well as leading open-source reasoning models, and we find that there a significant advantage to scaling sequential computation over scaling parallel computation.
+We use these tasks to test transformer-based language models trained to solve graph connectivity, and find that there is a significant advantage to scaling sequential computation over scaling parallel computation.
+We then extend this empirical investigation to leading open-source reasoning models, evaluating their performance on the graph connectivity task as well as on the more complex AIME2024~\cite{MAA_AIME2024} dataset.
+The results reveal a consistent trend favoring sequential scaling over parallel scaling.

 In \cref{sec:rl}, we explore training transformers on the graph connectivity problem with reinforcement learning (RL).
 We observe the emergent behavior that RL training gradually increases the length of the CoT.
 This behavior mirrors the growth in CoT length that occurs when training DeepSeek-R1 \cite{r1} with RL, and supports that the graph connectivity problems studied in this work are a rich enough task to capture many interesting behaviors observed in practice.